-Figure 3: The share of patients receiving IMRT
+Fig. 8.3 The share of patients receiving IMRT

 Patients who did not receive IMRT either underwent conventional beam radiation or brachytherapy.
 Brachytherapy requires the implantation of a catheter to deliver the radioactive seeds.
-In breast cancer patients the implantation typically occurs during surgery, which precedes radiotherapy, and so radiation oncologists have less influence over the use of brachytherapy.
-The share of patients receiving brachytherapy was 10.6% in freestanding clinics and 10.4% in hospital-based clinics.
+In breast cancer patients, the implantation typically occurs during surgery, which precedes radiotherapy, and so radiation oncologists have less influence over the use of brachytherapy.
+The share of patients receiving brachytherapy was 10.6 percent in free-standing clinics and 10.4 percent in hospital-based clinics.